Stewkley

-Stewkley is a village and civil parish in the Buckinghamshire district of the ceremonial county of Buckinghamshire, England.
+Stewkley is a village and civil parish in Buckinghamshire, England.
 The village is about 5 mi east of Winslow and about 4 mi west of Leighton Buzzard.
 The civil parish includes the hamlets of North End and Stewkley Dean.

 The toponym Stewkley is derived from the Old English for woodland clearing with tree stumps.
 The Domesday Book of 1086 records it as Stiuclai.

 History

 The principal manor in Stewkley was once held by the son of Geoffrey Chaucer, who was an occasional visitor to the village.
 The Church of England parish church of St Michael and All Angels is one of the least-altered of England's 6,000 Norman churches.
 There is a Methodist chapel in High Street South.
 St Michael's Church of England Combined School teaches children aged 4–11.

 Stewkley has one of, if not, the longest village high streets in Britain at 2 miles long, a title also claimed by Combe Martin in Devon, whose 1.5 mile (previously thought to be 2 miles) long high street is not as continuously populated as Stewkley's high street.
 Southeast of the village is Aylesbury Vale Golf Club.

 In World War 2, the village was a popular destination for personnel serving at nearby RAF Wing.